Share Playing by Ear - Melodies

 Intervals

-An interval is the distance between two notes.
-Scale, intervals, and sequences are all made up of intervals.
-The most common intervals that are used for creating melodies are seconds and thirds.
-However, ALL common intervals of every scale need to be explored.
+An interval is simply the distance between two notes.
+Scales, intervals, and sequences are all made up of intervals.
+If you play two notes, melodically or harmonically there is an interval involved.
+The most common intervals that are used for creating melodies are the close intervals, seconds and thirds.
+However, ALL common intervals of every scale need to be explored and are used.
 This typically means seconds, thirds, fourths, fifths, sixths, sevenths, and octaves.
 These intervals all show up in melodies and improvisation.

 Playing by Ear - Melodies…